-Establishing a joint approach to safe and responsible Al: On 21 to safe and responsible Al across Australian federal, state and territory governments.
-The framework is part of the broader governance of Al use and provides practical guidance on implementing Australia's Al Ethics Principles to ensure responsible and ethical Al deployment.
+Establishing a joint approach to safe and responsible AI: On 21 June 2024, a National framework for the assurance of artificial intelligence in government was released to serve as a joint approach to safe and responsible Al across Australian federal, state and territory governments.
+The framework is part of the broader governance of Al use and provides practical guidance on implementing Australia's Al Ethics Principles to ensure responsible and ethical AI deployment.